sambgordon/fractal.js/README.md

 # FractalTrees.js
-### A fractal generating app using native Javascript and an instance of Canvas.
+### A fractal generating app using native Javascript and an instance of 'Canvas'.
 ___

 | Var             | Description     |